Book a tour of the museum for you and your group. We accept requests for when you would like to visit us.

 Skara in the Middle Ages

-It may be hard to imagine that the sleepy little town of Skara, with a population of just under 10,000, was once one of the largest and most important cities in the emerging kingdom of Sweden.
-At the Museum of Västergötland, however, there is evidence of this in the artefacts left behind by medieval Skarans.
-Here you’ll find Sweden’s oldest chair and book, as well as some of the country’s best-preserved medieval skeletons.
-Learn about what life was like for the population of a medieval metropolis and hear the story of how Skara grew to become one of the country’s most important cities, but also, of course, what led to it losing its prominent position.
+It may be difficult to imagine that the sleepy little town of Skara, with its population of just under 10,000, was once one of the largest and most important cities in the emerging kingdom of Sweden.
+However, at Västergötlands museum there is evidence of this in the form of artefacts left behind by the medieval inhabitants of Skara.
+Here you will find Sweden’s oldest chair and book, as well as some of the country’s best-preserved medieval skeletons.
+Learn about what life was like for the inhabitants of a medieval metropolis and hear the story of how Skara grew to become one of the country’s most important cities, but also, of course, what led to it losing its prominent position.

-Västergötland Museum does not only consist of our permanent exhibitions.
-At the museum we also have two exhibition halls with temporary exhibitions.
+The museum has two exhibition halls with temporary exhibitions.
 These exhibitions can be anything from modern art installations to archaeology-based historical exhibitions.
-Book a tour and hear our educator talk about the exhibitions currently on display.
+Book a tour and hear our educator talk about the exhibitions currently on display at the museum.

 Fornbyn

-Outside Västergötland Museum stands the open-air museum Fornbyn.
-Fornbyn contains some 30 buildings collected from all over the Västragötaland region and has been part of the museum since the 1920s.
+Outside the museum is Fornbyn, an open-air museum.
+Fornbyn contains around 30 buildings that have been collected from across the Västergötland region and has been part of the museum since the 1920s.
 The oldest buildings date back to the 17th century and the newest was built as recently as 1961.
-The buildings are intended to show what life was like in the Swedish countryside before the advent of industrialisation, and Fornbyn displays a wide range of the buildings that our ancestors used in their everyday lives.
-They all contain stories that the museum educator brings to life during a tour.
+The buildings are intended to show what life was like in the Swedish countryside before the advent of industrialisation, and Fornbyn displays a wide range of buildings that our ancestors used in their everyday lives.
+They all contain stories that the museum’s educator brings to life during a tour.

 Kråk Manor

-In 1792, Kråk Manor was built outside Karlsborg on the banks of Lake Vättern.
-In 1944 it was decided that the manor house should be moved and in 1953 it came to Västergötland museum.
-The manor is now a gem in the museum’s collections.
-Book a tour to get inside the manor and hear about its over 200-year history.
-These walls have seen and heard a lot and there are many nooks and crannies in the manor house that are well worth exploring.
-Brave visitors can also hear the story of the White Lady who was sighted inside the mansion.
+Kråk Manor was built in 1792 on the Kråks estate outside Karlsborg on the shores of Lake Vättern.
+In 1944, it was decided that the manor house should be moved, and in 1953 it was relocated to the museum in Skara.
+The manor house is now a gem in the museum’s collections.
+Book a tour to enter the manor house and learn about its more than 200-year history.
+These walls have heard and seen a lot, and there are many nooks and crannies in the manor house that are well worth exploring.
+Brave visitors can also hear the story of the white lady who has been sighted inside the manor house.